 The first thing you should consider before you buy is its size and its compatibility and whether or not it’ll fit in your backpack’s compartment.
-Although most products are roughly the same shape, it’s the size that sets them apart.
+Although most hydration bladders are roughly the same shape, it’s the size that sets them apart.
 You’ll typically find two-liter and three-liter sizes, but they do make one-liter and 1.5-liters as well.

 In general, most people go for the three-liter sizes because you get around twice as much water as a one or two-liter model for around the same price.
 This gives you the flexibility to fill your bladder up completely or only part way depending on what your plans for the day are.
 One of the main reasons you wouldn’t want a three-liter model is if you have limited space in your specific pack compartment.
 If you do a lot of trail running, your running pack may only have a maximum of two-liter capacity.
 Take a look at our sizing guide to get a better idea of which bladder will suit you the best.

-- 1 or 1.5 Liter – This size is perfect for commutes, kids, and short hikes or runs because you won’t need much aqua and it’s lighter to carry around.
+1 or 1.5 Liter – This size is perfect for commutes, kids, and short hikes or runs because you won’t need much aqua and it’s lighter to carry around.
 It’s also a good choice if you know you can refill it often while you’re out and about.

-- 2 Liter – If you do a lot of day trips, skiing, snowboarding, or hiking, consider a two-liter model.
+2 Liter – If you do a lot of day trips, skiing, snowboarding, or hiking, consider a two-liter model.
 This will give you a decent amount of H20 to sustain you throughout the day, and it’s a great option if you’re not a fan of constantly refilling it.

 3 Liter – If you don’t plan to fill up on your trip unless you can’t avoid it, this may be the perfect size for you.
 It gives you the option to carry smaller amounts of water, or to fill it completely.
 This is perfect for long trips, camping, or hiking places where H20 is scarce.

 The profile is another important consideration.
 You can purchase models that have a wide profile, or some have a narrow profile.
 When you fill them, some are flat while others expand and get fat.
 Before you settle on any specific model, look at your Hydration Pack and its dimensions.
-Most packs that are compatible come with a sleeve that is built-in.
+Most packs that are compatible come with a hydration sleeve that is built-in.
 Check how narrow or wide your hydration sleeve is, and this will give you a good idea about which hydration bladder to buy.

 Pressurized or Non Pressurized

-A pressurized hydration bladder will have two separate chambers with one for liquid and one for air.
-You use a pressurized pump to blow air up into your hydration bladder so you end up with a reservoir of water that you can access without sucking on the mouthpiece.
+A pressurized hydration bladder will have two separate chambers with one for water and one for air.
+You use a pressurized pump to blow air up into your hydration bladder so you end up with a bladder of water that you can access without sucking on the mouthpiece.
 They’re generally considered to be easier to clean, easier to use, and you can go longer between cleaning systems.